Ashtown Burials: Transmortals

+Books

+The Dragon's Tooth

-The Dragon's Tooth is a 2011 fantasy novel written by N.D.
-Wilson.
-It is the first installment in the Ashtown Burials series and follows members of the Smith family, especially siblings Cyrus and Antigone who are new initiates in a secret society of explorers known as the Order of Brendan.
+The Dragon's Tooth, published in 2011, is the first installment in the series and follows members of the Smith family, especially siblings Cyrus and Antigone who are new initiates in a secret society of explorers known as the Order of Brendan.

 The author has stated that his intention was to write a young adult fantasy series whose sensibility and orientation were clearly American, in contrast to the Harry Potter and The Lord of the Rings fantasy series which are both anchored in an English milieu.
 And though the novel has some aspects of the occult and supernatural, he also strived to base the series in the physical realm, where the characters are forced to rely on their physical and mental acuity, hoping to motivate readers to be enchanted by "the wonder of here and the wonder of now."

 The book is full of cultural, historical, and mythological references, such as the dragon's tooth of the title which is a reference to the Dragon's teeth of Greek mythology used by Jason in his quest for the Golden Fleece.
-Meanwhile, the antagonist of the novel, known as "Phoenix," references such classic villains as Dr. Moreau and Dr. Jekyll and Mr. Hyde.
+Meanwhile, the antagonist of the novel, known as "Phoenix", references such classic villains as Dr. Moreau and Dr. Jekyll and Mr. Hyde.